Medically reviewed by Drugs.com. Last updated on July 1, 2020.

 The distal radius fracture is one of the most common fractures of the wrist.
 It usually occurs when people fall on an outstretched hand.

-A broken wrist or broken hand might cause these signs and symptoms:
+A broken wrist might cause these signs and symptoms:

 - Severe pain that might worsen when gripping or squeezing or moving your hand or wrist